How Mary Nell’s Handbell Got Saved

 I looked over and saw that Eyegal had Mary Nell’s brass handbell and was shaking it with all her might.

 It will be up to God to save Mary Nell’s soul and raise her from the dead.
-He Himself knows that He has His work cut out on that one.
+God Itself knows Its work is cut out on that one.

-Still, He is able.
+Still, God is able.
 In the wake of Easter, no tomb is completely sealed.

 But at least Eyegal saved the bell.